 The West Frankish Empire under Charles the Bald was undergoing civil unrest by the middle of the 9th century and it was at this time that the Vikings launched an invasion of Paris in 845.

-The Viking force comprised of some 120 ships which carried thousands of men.
+The Viking force comprised some 120 ships that carried thousands of men.
 Charles tried to mount an effective resistance but Vikings quickly defeated the Frankish army before laying siege to Paris.